 Saxil Cykler offers a three month check-in for all customers, and Tobias notes that it’s extremely important to get your bike checked at that time.
 “Some parts of a bike are put together by hand, and others by machine.
 The machine-assembled parts will respond to the way that you cycle and may loosen, so that’s why you need to come in and have everything adjusted so it suits your personal cycling patterns,” Tobias says.

-Once you’ve had your three month check-in, you only need to get your bike maintained as needed.
+Once you’ve had your three month check in, you only need to get your bike maintained as needed.
 In between, take care of it!
-Clean your bike, keep an eye out for signs of rust (especially on the chain), and keep it indoors or out of harsh weather as much as possible.
+Clean your bike, keep an eye out for signs of rust, and keep it indoors or out of harsh weather as much as possible.
 And if you have questions, make sure you have the number of your local bike mechanic – preferably one working where you bought your bike so they know the make and model well.

 Bike accessories to consider